 The Leesa Legend is another hybrid model.
 The top 1-inch comfort layer consists of aerated polyfoam, which promotes decent airflow near the surface for added cooling.
 The mattress also contains a second 1-inch comfort layer of memory foam, and a third 1.5-inch comfort layer of microcoils zoned with polyfoam.
-The memory foam hugs the body for a close contour, while the zoned microcoils deliver enhanced support throughout the body and make the surface feel very responsive.
+The memory foam hugs the body for a close contour, while the zoned microcoils deliver enhanced support throughout the body and make the surface more responsive.
 This is a good option for those who prefer bouncier mattresses.

-The transitional polyfoam layer is also zoned to cradle your lighter areas and reinforce parts of the body – such as the stomach and hips – where people tend to carry a disproportionate amount of weight.
+The transitional polyfoam layer is also zoned to cradle lighter areas and reinforce parts of the body – such as the stomach and hips – where people tend to carry a disproportionate amount of weight.
 As a result, the Leesa Legend is well-equipped for side and back sleepers across different weight groups.
 Its interior pocketed coils have a gauge of 15, making them slightly thinner than the Leesa Hybrid’s interior coils, while thicker coils help stabilize the perimeter of the mattress.

 Lastly, the Studio by Leesa is the brand’s newest mattress model.
 This is also the only Leesa bed with a top comfort layer of memory foam.
 Unlike the other Leesa mattresses, the Studio by Leesa provides more of a traditional memory foam feel with deep contouring and slow response.
 A transitional polyfoam layer and high-density polyfoam support core provide good overall reinforcement.
 This mattress has a medium firm feel, so it will provide more reinforcement for people who weigh 130 pounds or more.

 Cover materials vary by Leesa model.
 The Leesa Original, Leesa Hybrid, and Studio by Leesa have polyester-blend covers.
 For the Leesa Legend, the cover is crafted from a fabric blend that includes polyester, plastic from recycled bottles, organic cotton, merino wool, rayon, and spandex.
 None of the Leesa mattress covers should be removed for cleaning.
-Instead, the company recommends spot-cleaning with mild detergent and cool water if stains occur.
+Instead, the company recommends spot cleaning with mild detergent and cool water if stains occur.